Welcome to Jakarta EE 9! In this tutorial we will learn how to get started with Jakarta EE 9 by downloading WildFly EE 9 Preview.

 So, as expected, now packages have been renamed from “javax” to “jakarta“.
 Does that mean we have to update all our applications, in order to change packages from “javax” to “jakarta” ?
 Actually not.
 The Rules of the game are defined by the Galleon tool which now includes the ‘wildfly-preview‘ feature pack to handle the transition to Jakarta EE 9.

-In a nutshell, when suitable Jakarta EE 9 API jars or ‘native’ EE 9 implementation libraries are found, those will be used instead of the EE 8 spec jars used in standard WildFly.
+In a nutshell, if you deploy valid Jakarta EE 9 API jars or ‘native’ EE 9 implementation libraries, the application server will detect and use them.
 On the other hand, if you deploy a Jakarta EE 8 application on the top of WildFly 22, the features in galleon-preview will detect the old EE 8 API and will trigger a bytecode transformation to change references from javax.* to jakarta.*.

-If you are interested to know more about the transformation project, check the Eclipse Transformer project (https://projects.eclipse.org/projects/technology.transformer) which contains part of the technology used in WildFly 22 to trasform your references.
+If you are interested to know more about the transformation project, check the Eclipse Transformer project (https://projects.eclipse.org/projects/technology.transformer) which contains part of the technology which WildFly uses to trasform your references.

 Let’s have a test by starting WildFly 22 and deploying any EE 8 application on the top of it: